stspbu/ton-connect/README.md

     print(res.payload[0].address)
 ```

+## Donation
+If my work helps you, you can donate to this TON wallet:<br>
+EQCBA764QkuNJ6__lo1qagfHsa511ohsu8dLW8roFE-jjF-K

 ## Contacts

 If you have any questions or suggestions, don't hesitate to open an issue or contact the developers at